thumbnail image

 Slide to view more >

-On approach, the simple volumes that wrap the house in privacy peel away to reveal a textured entry full of greenery, with screening, oblique sightlines to and from the house, and the shadowy depth of an undercroft porch helping to bridge the tension between privacy and welcome, as often experienced in small neighbourhoods and tight lots.
+Rai House, on approach, is shielded in simple volumes that create privacy from the dusty street, and peel away on approach to reveal a textured entry full of greenery, with screening, oblique sightlines to and from the house, and the shadowy depth of an undercroft porch helping to bridge the tension between privacy and welcome, as often experienced in small neighbourhoods and tight lots within the Kathmandu valley.

 GARDEN